colinkeenan/silentcast/README.md

     - Download a version of Silentcast:
         - Should always work as intended: [Download Latest Release of Silentcast from github.com](https://github.com/colinkeenan/silentcast/releases/latest)
         - Most likely working right: [Download Silentcast master.zip from github.com](https://github.com/colinkeenan/silentcast/archive/master.zip)
-        - Probably broken when in active development, otherwise the same as master: [Downlad Silentcast next.zip from github.com](https://github.com/colinkeenan/silentcast/archive/next.zip)
+        - Probably broken when in active development, otherwise the same as master: [Download Silentcast next.zip from github.com](https://github.com/colinkeenan/silentcast/archive/next.zip)
     - Extract.
 Then, from a terminal, `cd` into the extracted directory and `sudo ./install` **Uninstall** instructions are the same replacing *install* with *uninstall*.
 The **install** (or **uninstall**) bash script just copies (or deletes) files.
 You may want to edit them if your distro puts files in unusual places.
     - See what version you've got with `silentcast -v`.
 [Check for a newer version](https://github.com/colinkeenan/silentcast/releases/latest)